EKami/torchlite/README.md

 ```

 to install the required dependencies.
+By default Pytorch and Tensorflow-GPU are installed along with this library but we recommend
-Then install pytorch and torchvision from [here](http://pytorch.org/) if you want to use the `torchlite.torch`
+to install them from source from [here](http://pytorch.org/) if you want to use the `torchlite.torch`
 package and/or head over to the [Tensorflow install page](https://www.tensorflow.org/install/) if you want to
 use the `torchlite.tf` package.